qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Chapter 9_ Subroutines and Control Abstraction.md

 Special-Case Optimizations

 Many parts of the calling sequence, prologue, and epilogue can be omitted in common cases.
 If the hardware passes the return address in a register, then a leaf routine (a subroutine that makes no additional calls before returning)2 can simply

+2 A leaf routine is so named because it is a leaf of the subroutine call graph, a data structure men- tioned in Exercise 3.10.

 leave it there; it does not need to save it in the stack.
 Likewise it need not save the static link or any caller-saves registers.
 A subroutine with no local variables and nothing to save or restore may not even need a stack frame on a RISC machine.
 The simplest subroutines (e.g., li- brary routines to compute the standard mathematical functions) may not touch memory at all, except to fetch instructions: they may take their arguments in registers, compute entirely in (caller-saves) registers, call no other routines, and return their results in registers.
 As a result they may be extremely fast.